mikedemarais/granola-ingest/README.md

 ## TODO

-- [ ] Prevent the database from ballooning in size
+- [x] Prevent the database from ballooning in size
 - [ ] Add functions to output markdown files from sql queries
+- [ ] Integrate with Model Context Protocol to allow Claude to consume meeting transcripts as context

 ## Features